Risankizumab

 If someone you live with is due to have a live vaccine, ask your IBD team if you need to take any precautions.

-Everyone with Crohn’s taking a biologic medicine should be invited to have the flu vaccine every year.
+Everyone with Crohn’s or Colitis taking a biologic medicine should be invited to have the flu vaccine every year.
 You may be advised to have the pneumococcal vaccine.
 You are also eligible for all doses of COVID-19 vaccination.
 These are not live vaccines.

 We have not found any clinical trials that looked at the best time to have vaccinations in relation to your risankizumab dose.